 Our goals for the Middle School Department include helping our students prepare for life in the larger community.
 We expect our students to know more than right from wrong, we provide time for prayerful reflection to assist our students in making moral decisions.
-Our middle school has a 1 to 1 program utilizing Chromebooks for instruction as well as Ipad access.
-We find our 21st century learners refining skills in cooperation, communication, collaboration, creativity and citizenship during the middle school years.
+Our middle school has a 1 to 1 program utilizing Chromebooks for instruction.
+We find our 21st-century learners’ refining skills in cooperation, communication, collaboration, creativity, and citizenship during the middle school years.

 Our Program includes: Electives P.E./Health Religion STEM Music Band Art Athletics Camps

 EDUCATIONAL CAMPS (Grades 5-8) Middle school students attend camps, retreats, and dances.
 These are not only learning experiences; they provide bonding experiences for the students that endure long after graduation.

 THE ZOO SNOOZE FIFTH GRADE Our fifth graders take an overnight excursion to the Oregon Zoo in Portland after studying habitats and species.
 This unique opportunity allows students to go behind the scenes for a true understanding of zoology.

 OMSI CAMP KIWANILONG SIXTH GRADE The 6th graders head to the shore of Long Lake.
 Shaded by mature Sitka Spruce, Camp Kiwanilong is ideally situated for outdoor activity.
 It features several trails, including a two-mile path that winds through lush wetlands before arriving at the beaches of the Pacific Ocean.
 Your 6th Grader will enjoy this 3-day OMSI camp which explores coastal ecology.